-115.116 Detainees with disabilities and detainees who are limited English proficient Auditor Overall Determination: Meets Standard Auditor Discussion The PREA Coordinator assures that whenever the Barracks have a detainee with a disability, its administrators make the appropriate accommodations for the detainee to comprehend PREA.
+Detainees with disabilities and detainees who are limited English proficient

+The PREA Coordinator ensures that whenever the barracks has a detainee with a disability, its administrators make the appropriate accommodations for the detainee to comprehend PREA.
 The facility provides a list of interpreter services, with instructions and protocols for utilizing the services, including for emergencies.
 A poster in the booking area is used to help determine what language a detainee speaks.
-Also provided are the RISP policies, applying to all facilities, for providing close supervision, when needed, by detainees who have developmental disabilities and/or serious mental health needs. iPads are provided, with closed captioning for the hearing impaired.
+Also provided are the RISP policies, applying to all facilities, for providing close supervision, when needed, for detainees who have developmental disabilities and/or serious mental health needs. iPads are provided with close captioning for the hearing impaired.
 These policies address the identification of needs and provide appropriate services, during Intake and throughout the time the detainee is in care.
 Also specifically addressed is the provision of services for victims of sexual assault.
 RISP has established procedures to provide detainees with disabilities and detainees with limited English proficiency an equal opportunity to participate in or benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment.
-Agency policy prohibits the use of detainee interpreters, detainee readers, or other types of detainee assistants, other than in limited circumstances where an extended delay in obtaining an effective interpreter could compromise the detainee's safety, the performance of first-response duties under ß 115.364, or the investigation of the resident's allegations.
-In the past 12 months, there have been no instances where detainee interpreters, readers, or other types of detainee interpreters, readers, performance of first-response duties under ß115.364, or the investigation of the detainee's allegations.
+Agency policy prohibits the use of detainee interpreters, detainee readers, or other types of detainee assistants, other than in limited circumstances where an extended delay in obtaining an effective interpreter could compromise the detainee's safety, the performance of first-response duties under ß 115.364, or the investigation of the detainee's allegations.
+In the past 12 months, there have been no instances in which detainee interpreters, readers, or other types of detainee assistants have been used, and it was not the case that an extended delay in obtaining another interpreter would have compromised the detainee's safety, the performance of first-response duties under ß 115.364, or the investigation of the detainee's allegations.

-Analysis: Evidence used to determine compliance with this Standard includes: Interviews with the Agency Head and several Troopers.
+Analysis: Evidence used to determine compliance with this Standard includes: Interviews with the Agency Head designee and all available troopers.
 Policy prohibiting the use of detainee interpreters, detainee readers, or other types of detainee assistants, except in limited circumstances.
 Contracts with interpreters or other professionals hired to ensure effective communication with detainees.
 Written materials used for effective communication about PREA with detainees with disabilities, limited reading skills, or limited English proficiency.
-Documentation of staff training on PREAcompliant practices for detainees with disabilities.
+Documentation of staff training on PREA-compliant practices for detainees with disabilities.
 Policies and procedures regarding the equal opportunity of detainees with disabilities and of detainees with limited English proficiency to participate in or benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment.
 Policies are found in General Order 55D-III.
-Procedures are located in GO at IV A-E. A triangulation of all this evidence establishes that RISP complies with this Standard.
+Procedures are located in GO at IV A-E. A triangulation of evidence confirms compliance with this Standard.